 Bd = Soil bulk density (gcm-3)

-d = depth in meters..
+d = depth in meters.

-Bulk density was determined using core sampling method after oven drying the soil samples to a constant weight at temperature of 105oC for 24 hrs ((Blake and Hartage, 1986; Grossman and Reinsch, 2002).
+Bulk density was determined using core sampling method after oven drying the soil samples to a constant weight at temperature of 105oC for 24 hrs (Blake and Hartage, 1986; Grossman and Reinsch, 2002).

 Soil sampling

-The land area (1 ha) for each land use type was sub-divided into eight (8) units for easy sample collection at three months interval for both dry and rainy seasons throughout the two years period of the study to determine the soil available phosphorus dynamics .
-Soil samples were randomly collected from the eight sub units in each of the land use types seasonally; two times in rainy season and two times in dry season at three months interval respectively (described as Dry season 1, 2,3 and 4 and Rainy season 1, 2,3 and 4 for the period of the study).
-Three sampling depths (0-20cm, 20- 40cm and 40-60cm) were used for collection of two core samples each and an auger sample each from each depth of the four land use types and replicated three times using a hand pushed stainless auger (push probe, 23 mm diameter) for the determination of soil organic carbon, available phosphorus and bulk density throughout the two years period of the study.
+The land area (1 ha) for each land use type was sub-divided into eight units for easy sample collection at three months interval for both dry and rainy seasons throughout the two years period of the study to determine the soil available phosphorus dynamics .
+Soil samples were randomly collected from the eight sub units in each of the land use types seasonally; two times in rainy season and two times in dry season at three months interval respectively (described as Dry season 1–4and 4 and Rainy season 1–4 for the study).
+Three sampling depths (0-20cm, 20- 40cm, and 40-60cm) were used for collection of two core samples each and an auger sample each from each depth of the four land use types and replicated three times using a hand pushed stainless auger (push probe, 23 mm diameter) for the determination of soil organic carbon, available phosphorus, and bulk density throughout the two years period of the study.

 Data analysis: An analysis of variance (ANOVA) was performed on the soil data generated from laboratory using the Genstat Discovery Software, edition 4.”Mean separation was done using the Fisher’s Least Significant Difference (F-LSD).”Descriptive statistics (mean, range and coefficient of variation) was used to assess the variability in soil physicochemical properties across the land use types.”“Coefficients of variation were ranked according to Aweto (1980) as follows: CV < 20% Low variation, CV = 20 - 50% Moderate variation and CV = 50% and above High variation.